 - Participate in workshops and seminars led by internationally recognized experts in HIV/AIDS prevention and treatment

 - Network with Bay Area students and young researchers

 - Learn about conducting research responsibly – in a way that respects participants and communities

 All candidates must be legally eligible to work in the U.S. and currently enrolled in an undergraduate or certificate program.
 This includes students who will graduate at the end of the Spring 2014 semester, but not those who have graduated at the time of their application.
 Graduate students are also not eligible for this program.

 Individuals from communities typically underrepresented in the field of research are strongly encouraged to apply.
 This includes African Americans, Latinos and Latinas, persons of indigenous descent (including Native Americans, and natives of Alaska, Hawaii, and the US Pacific Islands), persons with disabilities, persons from disadvantaged backgrounds, and individuals who identify as transgender, lesbian, gay, or bisexual (LGBT).

-SHARP is a paid internship program; participating scholars will receive a stipend of $10.55/hour.
+SHARP is a paid internship program; participating scholars will receive a stipend of approximately $11/hour.
 Most scholars work 40 hours a week, but exceptions can be made for students in summer school or working a second job.
 Support for local transportation within San Francisco is available.

 Unfortunately, no additional support for moving, housing or other living expenses is available.
 However, SHARP staff may be able to assist in finding housing that students can lease for the summer.
 Students should also look at our blog post with tips on finding housing in San Francisco.
 In addition, for interested students, SHARP will assist with obtaining course credit at participants’ colleges and universities.

-The 2013 program will begin June 3rd and the final date is August 23rd.
+The 2014 program is scheduled to begin June 2nd and end August 22nd.
 Please note that there is some flexibility in dates for students on the Quarter system.